Water and Sewer Projects

 The Evans Head Sewage Treatment Plant – Stage 2 will double the plant’s treatment capacity from 5500 EP (Equivalent Persons) to 11,000 EP.
 This will ensure the plant has resilience to cope with holiday loadings when the Evans Head population can double.

-The detailed design for Stage 2 is nearing completion, and the Review of Environmental Factors is in progress to assess the potential environmental impacts to ensure compliance with environmental legislation.
+The Detailed Design is expected to be completed in March 2026, and the Review of Environmental Factors (REF) is expected to be completed by April 2026 to assess the potential environmental impacts to ensure compliance with environmental legislation.
+This will be submitted to Council for approval and endorsement.

 Progress summary